Tool List

 ```

-You should see output indicating that the simulator is running and has connected to the MQTT (Message Queuing Telemetry Transport) server.
+You should see the output that the simulator is running and connected to the MQTT server.

 <div align="center">